Tony Lombardi: Eastern Michigan

 The first ten games of the 1999 season were coached by Rick Rasnick, with Lombardi serving as defensive coordinator.
 Eastern Michigan athletic director Dave Diles Jr. fired Rasnick on November 16, and named Lombardi as the interim head coach, to serve for the final game of the season.
 Under Rasnick, the 1999 team had compiled a record of 4 wins and 6 losses.
 Lombardi's one game as EMU's head coach was a 24-30 loss to the Northern Illinois on November 20, 1999 that was played in DeKalb, Illinois.
-With the loss on the last game of the year under Lombardi, the team concluded its season with a record of 4–7.
-Lombardi is the only EMU head football coach to serve for just a single game, and as a result, his five days served is the shortest tenure of any head coach in the history of Eastern Michigan football.

-Jeff Woodruff hired Lombardi to coach the running backs and coordinate the special teams for the 2000 season.
-Following the 2001 season Lombardi departed for the upstart professional football league the XFL.

 High school

 At the end of Eastern Michigan's 1999 season, none of Rasnick's assistant coaches were retained.
-In 2001, Lombardi was the defensive coordinator for the short-lived Chicago Enforcers of the XFL.
-When the XFL folded after one year, Lombardi decided to stay close to home coaching high school football in order to spend more time with his four-year-old son Rocky, saying, "Football has been so great, providing me with everything I've had in life.
-There's no way I was going to let Rocky grow up hating football because his dad is always gone."
-In 2002, Lombardi became the head coach at Homewood-Flossmoor High School in Homewood, Illinois, where his father had been coach in the late 1960s, and he quickly revitalized the struggling team.
+In 2001, Lombardi became the head coach at Homewood-Flossmoor High School in Homewood, Illinois, where his father had been coach in the late 1960s, and he quickly revitalized the struggling team.
 However, after just one season, Lombardi left Homewood-Flossmoor moving closer to his family who lived in Plainfield, taking over at Hinsdale Central High School in Hinsdale, Illinois, a western suburb of Chicago.